-In case you have not had counselling before, just couple words to explain what is counselling as I still remember how daunting it was to make the first contact with my first counsellor.
+In case you have not had counselling before, just a couple words to explain what counselling is.
+I still remember how daunting it was to make the first contact with my first counsellor.
 I did not know what to expect or what was expected from me.

-Person-centred way of counselling is for me as counsellor to listen when you are ready to talk.
-There is no agenda, there is no need for you to share anything what you are not ready to share with me and there are no advices given by me.
+Person-centred way of counselling is for me as a counsellor to listen when you are ready to talk.
+There is no agenda, there is no need for you to share anything what you are not ready to share with me.
 It can take time to build the trusting relationship, and sometimes you may find that I am not the right counsellor for you.
 It is okay!

 You choose what you want to talk about and what you would like to achieve by having counselling sessions.
 My role is to support you with this and we will review the progress together.